testedwithf5/testedwithf5.github.io/_posts/2020-01-10-dependency-injection.md

 Bad news:  You should probably use one.

 You can definitely do all of this manually, but given the sheer variety of things that an IoC container  can do and the number of things they simplify it's probably better to use something that's been tested and used in multiple differing production environments by other people.
 For example - how should lifecycles be managed?
 Do you want a single instances per HTTP request?
 Or a new instance for every class that needs one?
 Or do you just want a single instance to be created for the entire application?

 As for how to pick a container:  Microsoft provides one with .net core that will work with web or console applications.
-It's a solid choice, but lacks some of the more advanced features that other containers provide.
-On the flip side of that, you may never need these features so it's probably better to start simple.
-The "wiring" up of these containers is generally done during application start up, so switching one out for another should usually be a relatively quick task.
+It's a solid choice, but it does lack some of the more advanced features that other containers provide.
+However, you may never need these features so it's probably better to start simple.
+The "wiring up" of these containers is generally done during application start up, so switching one out for another should usually be a relatively quick task.

 > Q:  There is a lot of jargon and acronyms.